OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 ## Install Node.js

-Node.js is a JavaScript runtime you will need in order to develop modern Office Add-ins.
+Node.js is a JavaScript runtime you will need to develop modern Office Add-ins.

 To install Node.js, visit [their website to install the latest version](https://nodejs.org/about/releases) and follow the instructions.